 In Vietnam, we provide reusable bottles for you to refill in hotels and restaurants that are taking part in the initiative — we are working to implement the refill stations here too and aim to have them in place by 2020.

 You can also use apps like Refill My Bottle and websites such as Refill Not Landfill as resources to find refill stations throughout the world.
-At this stage, it is all about minimising the impact; hopefully one day it will be possible to eliminate the problem entirely, and this is something that we are keen to help work towards.
+At this stage, it is all about minimizing the impact; hopefully one day it will be possible to eliminate the problem entirely, and this is something that we are keen to help work toward.

 Tours that reduce your carbon footprint